-There are 6 currency options for you to choose from.
+There are 6 currency options to choose from.
 So, if you are in the U.S., Canada, Australia, New Zealand, the U.K., or any European country that uses the Euro then you’re in luck.

 Isn’t that great?

-Therefore, you may wish to head on over to Amazon to find a suitable frame for your surname scroll.
+You can head on over to Amazon to find a suitable frame for your surname scroll.

 Buying your scroll

 When you enter your currency and quantity just hit the ‘Buy Now‘ button.

 This will bring up the PayPal login page where you can buy your scroll.
 Then enter your email address with your PayPal password, and then continue the buying process.

 Please do not worry if you do not have a PayPal account.
 There is an option for you to pay either by Debit or Credit Card.

 Once your order and pay for your scroll(s) it then takes 5 working days for your scroll to be printed and dispatched to you.

 As this company is based in the Republic of Ireland it may take up to a week to two weeks for your scroll to arrive.